As I established myself in a new country and began to delve into a new way of living, I had hopes that this would break that cycle.

 As I continued to run and run, I decided to enter a half marathon.
 This only amplified my calorie in calorie out mentality and my training increased.
 Running every day with little to no rest.

 Overtraining, under nourishing and generally being an asshole to my body.
-It threw up its hands.
+My body decided enough was enough and she threw up her hands.

 As I sit here writing, reflecting on these thoughts- I wonder what my life would look like today if this hadn’t happened.